mykelalvis/FT/Traveller/Adventures/Great Rift/Islands in the Rift.md

 Each of the Travellers will be given passcodes for the Perfect Stranger that can be uploaded into any computer, along with Cr10000 assigned for expenses, to be spent as they see fit.
 Each Traveller also has a credit account of Cr10000 per month, arranged with the government of Amondiage (it may not be welcome in states hostile to that world), expected to be spent on necessities for the mission – this account is monitored and may be withdrawn if purchases that are clearly non- mission related are consistently made.

-# THE PERFECT STRANGER
+# The Perfect Stranger

 ![[GRA1-IitR-226.jpg|200]]
 [[GRA1-IitR-226.jpg|The Perfect Stranger]]
-_Perfect Stranger_ started out as an ordinary Type R subsidised merchant (see page 184 of the _Traveller Core Rulebook_ or page 138 of _High Guard_ ), capable of jump-1 and four weeks of operation using her internal fuel tankage.
+_Perfect Stranger_ started out as an ordinary Type R subsidized merchant (see page 184 of the _Traveller Core Rulebook_ or page 138 of _High Guard_ ), capable of jump-1 and four weeks of operation using her internal fuel tankage.
 Essentially a starfaring removal van, the Type R is ubiquitous within Imperial space and many areas beyond.
 Its primary feature is the huge two deck high cargo area with fore, aft and side doors.
 This makes loading and unloading the cargo space quick and easy.

 Designed to plod along mains and make endless circuits of clusters, the ‘subbie’ is a humble ship and not one that would be associated with interstellar intelligence gathering.
 This is precisely why _Perfect Stranger_ was chosen.